legacy-seismic-data/legacy-seismic-data.github.io/pages/software.md

  [[website](http://www.seismology.harvard.edu/research/DigitSeis.html)]

 ### SKATE
   SKATE (Seismogram Kit for Automatic Trace Extraction).
 SKATE is a web‐based image‐processing program that is hosted on a remote Amazon Web Services (AWS) platform.
 Its use requires users only to navigate a browser to our user interface (see Data and Resources) to begin running the program.
-No software installation nor purchasing of software is required, and client computer requirements are minimal because all computationally intensive processing is done on the remote server. *Retriever Technology*
+No software installation nor purchasing of software is required, and client computer requirements are minimal because all computationally intensive processing is done on the remote server. *Retriever Technology* <br>
  [[more info](https://doi.org/10.1785/0220180006)][[portal](http://seismo.redfish.com/)][[github](https://github.com/retrievertech)]

 ### Teseo